-9.16.5.3 Provision shall be made to ensure that the water seal is protected against freezing in such a way that the integrity of seal is not impaired by overheating.

-9.16.5.4 The deck water seal and all loop arrangements shall be capable of preventing return of hydrocarbon vapours at a pressure equal to the test pressure of the cargo tanks.

-9.16.5.5 The non-return valve (refer to 9.16.5.1) may be of non-return shut-off type or of non-return type with a shut-off valve being additionally fitted in the inert gas supply main forward of the non-return valve.

-9.16.5.6 A water loop or other approved arrangement shall be fitted to each associated water supply and drain pipe and each venting or pressure-sensing pipe leading to gas safe spaces.
-Means shall be provided to prevent such loops from being emptied by vacuum.

-9.16.5.7 Provision shall be made in the deck water seal for sight holes and glases for monitoring the water level and making inspections.
+- 9.16.5.3 Provision shall be made to ensure that the water seal is protected against freezing in such a way that the integrity of seal is not impaired by overheating. - 9.16.5.4 The deck water seal and all loop arrangements shall be capable of preventing return of hydrocarbon vapours at a pressure equal to the test pressure of the cargo tanks. - 9.16.5.5 The non-return valve (refer to 9.16.5.1) may be of non-return shut-off type or of non-return type with a shut-off valve being additionally fitted in the inert gas supply main forward of the non-return valve. - 9.16.5.6 A water loop or other approved arrangement shall be fitted to each associated water supply and drain pipe and each venting or pressure-sensing pipe leading to gas safe spaces1.
+Means shall be provided to prevent such loops from being emptied by vacuum. - 9.16.5.7 Provision shall be made in the deck water seal for sight holes and glases for monitoring the water level and making inspections. - 9.16.5.8 Materials used in non-return devices shall be resistant to the effect of acids generated during cooling, cleaning and by gases coming through the pipes.

-&lt;sup>1Gas safe space is a space in which the entry of hydrocarbon gases would produce hazards with regard to flammability or toxicity.

-9.16.5.8 Materials used in non-return devices shall be resistant to the effect of acids generated during cooling, cleaning and by gases coming through the pipes.